vankoreaseoul/Instagram_clone_project/README.md

 # Instagram_clone_project
 For studying swift and iOS.
 All code is not mine.
 Some code is referenced.

-main branch - frontend. master branch - backend
+main branch - frontend
+master branch - backend